Gjilan

-Gjilan (Gjilani) or Gnjilane (Гњилане), is the third most populous city in Kosovo and it serves as both a municipality and the administrative center of the Gjilan District.
-According to the 2024 census, the municipality of Gjilan has a population of 82,901 with the majority residing in the city.
+Gjilan [(Gjilani), or Gnjilane (Гњилане)], is the fourth-largest city in Kosovo, functioning as both a municipality and the administrative centre of the Gjilan District.
+According to the 2024 census, the municipality has a population of 82,901, with the majority of residents living in the city itself.

-The city is located in the east of Kosovo, in the region of Anamorava, and is well connected with the capital city of Kosovo, Pristina, as well as other surrounding cities such as Ferizaj, Kamenica, Preševo and Bujanovac.
+The city lies in eastern Kosovo, within the Anamorava region, and enjoys strong transport links to the capital, Pristina, as well as to surrounding cities including Ferizaj, Kamenica, Preševo and Bujanovac.

 Etymology

-The etymology of Gjilan is disputed.
-Albanian sources claim that the town (initially a village) obtained its name from Bahti Beg Gjinolli of Gjinaj clan that ruled the region of Vushtrri (Llap and Drenica), and populated this area in the 18th century (around 1750).
-On the other hand, Serbian sources claim that the origin of the city's name comes from the Serbo-Croatian word "gnjio" (rotten).
+The etymology of Gjilan remains disputed.
+According to Albanian sources, the town—originally a village—derives its name from Bahti Beg Gjinolli of the Gjinaj clan, which ruled the Vushtrri region (including Llap and Drenica) and settled the area around 1750.

+Alternatively, the toponym derives from the Serbian adjective gnjil (гњил), meaning “rotten,” “decayed,” or “marshy.”
+In place-name usage, this root often referred not to decay in a negative sense, but to wet, marshy, or waterlogged land, especially areas with stagnant water or rich, soft soil.
+The suffix -ane is a common Slavic toponymic ending indicating a place associated with a characteristic or condition.
+Gnjilane originally meant “the marshy place” or “settlement on wet ground.”

 History

 In 1342, a place called Morava was visited by Serbian King Stefan Dušan (later Emperor, r.
 1331–1355).
 A fort was built nearby in the 14th century.
 Gornja Morava ("Upper Morava") was known simply as Morava under Ottoman rule, and it extended west of the Upper Žegra–Budriga–Cernica line, thus Gjilan stayed in the oblast (province) of Topanica, whose provincial seat was Novo Brdo.

 In the 1455 Ottoman defter of the District of Branković, there were 41 Christian households registered in Gjilan.
 The town was served by the priest Božidar.
 After the conquest of Kosovo by the Ottoman Empire, Islam was introduced to the region.

 Haji Kalfa (first half of the 17th century) mentions Morava being 17 days from Constantinople.
-Gornja Morava and Izmornik were organized into the Sanjak of Viçitrina up until the 18th century.
+Gornja Morava and Izmornik were organised into the Sanjak of Viçitrina up until the 18th century.
 Gjilan became a kadiluk around 1780, and 20–25 years later a large village.

-The exact year of establishment of Gjilan to this day is not exactly determined.
-In the 17th century, Evlia Çelebija mentions Gjilan, but named Morava, as a cadillac within the Sanjak of Viçitrina.
-There is a tradition in the people that Gjilan as a settlement was formed around 1750, and as an urban center – in 1772.
-Gjilan as a town developed in addition to the extinction of Novo Brdo, which in the Middle Ages was one of the cities and the largest commercial, economic and mining centers in the Balkans.
-The feudal family "Gjinaj" in the second half of the nineteenth century transferred their headquarters from Novo Brdo and built their own houses in the place where Gjilani is now located.
+The exact date of Gjilan’s establishment remains uncertain.
+In the 17th century, the Ottoman traveller Evliya Çelebi referred to the settlement as Morava, describing it as a cadillac within the Sanjak of Vučitrn.
+Local tradition suggests that Gjilan emerged as a settlement around 1750 and developed into an urban centre by 1772.
+Its growth was closely linked to the decline of Novo Brdo, which in the Middle Ages was among the largest commercial, economic, and mining centres in the Balkans.
+In the second half of the 19th century, the feudal Gjinaj family relocated from Novo Brdo and built their residences in the area that is now Gjilan, further shaping the town’s development.